VickiLanger/OpenGates/site/checklist.md

 *Avoid Gatekeeping in your content creation**
 A reference checklist of things to help you avoid gatekeeping in your dev posts, articles, videos, talks, presentations, podcasts, sites, and in any other content.

-It is _your job_ to make sure that **every** piece of content you put out is inclusive, welcoming, and accessible to all.
-This checklist is here to make your life easier.
-No longer will you need to remember every single thing you need to do in order to stop accidental gatekeeping of CodeNewbies and newer programmers when creating and building.
-Do know that depending on what you are building, some of the list items may not apply.

 ## OpenGates Checklist

 The checklist is broken down into sections to help us understand how each item helps.